Kat Men

 Kat Men is an American/British rockabilly band, formed in 2006 by former Stray Cats drummer Slim Jim Phantom, and Darrel Higham.
 The duo released its debut album, Kat Men in 2006, with a follow-up, The Kat Men Cometh, released in 2013.

-In 2012, Imelda May bassist Al Gare joined the band.
+In 2012, former Imelda May bassist Al Gare joined the band.

 History

 Kat Men formed in 2006 when drummer Slim Jim Phantom and guitarist Darrel Higham met during a jam session at the Oneida Casino, in Wisconsin.
 The duo subsequently embarked upon a European tour, and recorded their debut studio album, Kat Men with former Guns N' Roses guitarist Gilby Clarke.
-The duo continued to tour until 2009 before Higham departed in order to perform with his wife Imelda May.
+The duo continued to tour until 2009 when Higham departed to perform with his wife Imelda May.
 Phantom subsequently joined a reunited Stray Cats and performed in the band The Head Cat.

 In 2011, the duo reunited and recorded a new studio album, The Kat Men Cometh, in 2012 for a March 25, 2013 release.
-Imelda May bassist Al Gare joined the band's touring line-up in 2012, with the band scheduled to embark upon a UK tour in October 2012.
+Former Imelda May bassist Al Gare joined the band's touring line-up in 2012, with the band scheduled to embark upon a UK tour in October 2012.

 In 2013, the band played at the Screamin' Festival.